Our Evidence-based Counseling Approaches

 Parent-Child Interaction Therapy (PCIT)

-Parent-Child Interaction Therapy (PCIT) is a form of therapy that focuses on improving the relationship between a parent and child.
+Is a form of therapy that focuses on improving the relationship between a parent and child.
 It is often used for children who have behavioral problems or have experienced trauma.
 The therapy involves coaching the parent in specific skills to improve their interactions with the child, while the therapist observes and provides feedback.
-The goal is to strengthen the parent-child bond and improve the child's behavior.

 Attachment Based Family Therapy

-Attachment-Based Family Therapy (ABFT) is a type of therapy that aims to strengthen the relationships between family members, particularly between parents and their children.
+Is a type of therapy that aims to strengthen the relationships between family members, particularly between parents and their children.
 It focuses on helping families develop secure attachments and heal from past attachment injuries or traumas.
-ABFT is often used to treat depression, anxiety, and other mental health issues in adolescents and young adults.